 Mark studied at Harvard University, receiving a B.A. in Philosophy magna cum laude, an M.A. in the Study of Religion, and a Ph.D. in New Testament and Christian Origins.
 He has taught classes in New Testament for Fuller Theological Seminary and San Francisco Theological Seminary.

 Mark has written several books, including No Holds Barred: Wrestling with God in Prayer (WaterBrook, 2005), Dare to Be True (WaterBrook, 2003), Jesus Revealed (WaterBrook, 2002), After “I Believe” (Baker, 2002), and Ezra, Nehemiah, Esther (Word, 1993), Can We Trust the Gospels?
-Investigating the Reliability of Matthew, Mark, Luke, and John (Crossway, 2007).
-His most recent book is Discovering Advent: How to Experience the Power of Waiting on God at Christmastime (Patheos, 2011).
-He has written a commentary on Ephesians that will be published by Zondervan in November 2016.
+Investigating the Reliability of Matthew, Mark, Luke, and John (Crossway, 2007), Discovering Advent: How to Experience the Power of Waiting on God at Christmastime (Patheos, 2011).
+Mark’s commentary on Ephesians published by Zondervan in the Story of God series is now available for purchase.

 Mark has been an active blogger since 2003.
 His blog is now part of the growing community of Patheos.com.
 You can find it here: http://www.patheos.com/blogs/markdroberts/.